Frequently Asked Questions

 To learn more about what goes into how therapists set fees click here.

-Please call your insurance company in advance to verify what your deductible is before you assume that you will be eligible for reimbursement.
+For more information please call your insurance company in advance to verify what your deductible is before you assume that you will be eligible for reimbursement.

 • When you submit the contact form, I get an email sent to me with all the information you provided and I will respond to the email to figure a time for us to meet for a consultation.